 Step 3 – Assessment for Suitability

 A qualified Social Worker must formally assess Prospective Adoptive Parents as suitable based on interviews at their home, evidence of their parenting skills, personal circumstances, home environment, etc. This assessment considers the age, gender, number of children and the country from which they would be suitable to adopt.
-Some countries now also require a psychologist’s report.
+Most countries now also require a psychologist’s report.

 Step 4 – Home Study Report